 (e)b.
 The Auditor General shall notify the Governor and the Joint Legislative Auditing Committee of any audit report reviewed by the Auditor General pursuant to paragraph (b) which contains a statement that the local governmental entity or district school board is in a state of financial emergency as provided in s.
 218.503.
 If the Auditor General requests a clarification regarding information included in an audit report to determine whether a, in reviewing any audit report, identifies additional information which indicates that the local governmental entity or district school board is may be in a state of financial emergency, as provided in s.
 218.503, the Auditor General shall request appropriate clarification from the local governmental entity or district school board. the requested clarification must be provided within 45 days after the date of the request.
 If the local governmental entity or district school board does not comply with the Auditor General's request, the Auditor General does not receive the requested clarification, he or she shall notify the Joint Legislative Auditing Committee.
 If, after obtaining the requested clarification, the Auditor General determines that the local governmental entity or district school board is in a state of financial emergency as provided in s.
-218.503, he or she shall notify the Governor and the Joint Legislative Auditing Committee. (f)c.
-The Auditor General shall annually compile and transmit to the President of the Senate, the Speaker of the trends identified in audit reports reviewed in paragraph (b) or otherwise identified by the Auditor General's review of in audits of district school boards conducted by the Auditor General.
+218.503, he or she shall notify the Governor and the Joint Legislative Auditing Committee.

+(f)c.
+The Auditor General shall annually compile and transmit to the President of the Senate, the Speaker of the House of Representatives, and the Joint Legislative Auditing Committee a summary of significant findings and financial trends identified in audit reports reviewed in paragraph (b) or otherwise identified by the Auditor General's review of such audit reports and financial information, and identified in audits of district school boards conducted by the Auditor General.
 The Auditor General shall include financial information provided pursuant to s.
-218.32(1)(e) for entities with fiscal years ending on or after June 30, 2003, within his or her reports submitted pursuant to this paragraph. (g) If the Auditor General discovers significant errors, improper practices, or other significant discrepancies in connection with his or her audits of a state agency or state officer, the Auditor General shall notify the President of the Senate, the Speaker of the House of Representatives, and the Legislative Auditing Committee.
+218.32(1)(e) for entities with fiscal years ending on or after June 30, 2003, within his or her reports submitted pursuant to this paragraph.

+errors, improper practices, or other significant discrepancies in connection with his or her audits of a state agency or state officer, the Auditor General shall notify the President of the Senate, the Speaker of the House of Representatives, and the Legislative Auditing Committee.
 The President of the Senate and the Speaker of the House of Representatives shall promptly forward a copy of the notification to the chairs of the respective legislative committees, which in the judgment of the President of the Senate and the Speaker of the House of Representatives are substantially concerned with the functions of the state agency or state officer involved.
-Thereafter, and in no event later than the 10th day of the next succeeding legislative session, the person in charge of the state agency involved, or the state officer involved, as the case may be, shall explain in writing to the President of the Senate, the Speaker of the House of Representatives, and to the Legislative Auditing Committee the reasons or justifications for such errors, improper practices, or other significant 24 discrepancies and the corrective measures, if any, taken by the agency. (h) The Auditor General shall transmit to the
+Thereafter, and 1 2 in no event later than the 10th day of the next succeeding legislative session, the person in charge of the state agency 3 4 involved, or the state officer involved, as the case may be, shall explain in writing to the President of the Senate, the 5 Speaker of the House of Representatives, and to the 6 7 Legislative Auditing Committee the reasons or justifications 8 for such errors, improper practices, or other significant 9 discrepancies and the corrective measures, if any, taken by 10 the agency.